-Prediction markets put the probability at 34%: Will another country leave OPEC in 2026.
-Currently, markets are divided (34% YES, 66% NO).
-UAE to Leave OPEC and OPEC+ in May to Pursue New Strategy.
+Prediction markets put the probability at 30%: Will another country leave OPEC in 2026.
+Currently, markets see this as unlikely (30% YES).

 What does smart money think?
 Get AI verdicts, wallet positioning, signal analysis, and entry targets.